elijah629/redditlang/docs/src/walter.md

 # Walter

-initializing a project
+How to create a new project

 1. Navigate to your project folder in your command line.
-2. Run `walter new` to initialize a new project.
+2. Run `walter new <PACKAGE_NAME>` to initialize a new project, if you don't specify a name it is created in the current directory with the current directories name if it is empty.

 Default project structure